 Sometimes forms no longer accept submissions.
 These are most often forms that are Archived by the district.
 These will appear in your Archived Section

 You are also able to archive your own forms that you no longer need to view.
 You can choose Archive from the dropdown arrow at the top right of the specific folder.

-NOTE: If you are the form owner, this will render it as archived for the district.
+NOTE: If you are the form owner or a Form Admin, this will render it as archived for the district.
 You should only archive your folder if the form is no longer processing submissions.
 Any account holders with access to your form will still be able to view forms by clicking on "Archived" to find the folder but forms will be marked as "currently inactive".

 Note: Contact us through the Support Widget to discuss ways to stop submissions on your form.
 We can determine what would be best for your form needs, whether to stop them temporarily, redirect users to a new form, and/or implement other back-end solutions.